 AI helps beginners because it lowers the effort needed to start many tasks.
 Instead of beginning with a blank page, you can begin with a draft.
 Instead of reading a long document from start to finish first, you can ask for a summary.
 Instead of trying to organize a messy to-do list alone, you can ask AI to turn it into a simple plan.

 This is one reason so many AI companies are now focusing on productivity features.
-OpenAI’s help and release notes highlight Projects in ChatGPT, Search, advanced data analysis, and other workflow features.
-Google says Gemini can help with planning, brainstorming, and drafting in its app and across Workspace.
-Microsoft says Microsoft 365 Copilot helps streamline tasks and uncover insights across its apps.
+ChatGPT help in Search, advanced data analysis, and other workflow features.
+Gemini can help with planning, brainstorming, and drafting in its app and across Workspace.
+Microsoft 365 Copilot helps streamline tasks and uncover insights across its apps.

 For a beginner, the biggest advantage is simple: AI helps you start faster and work with more structure.